-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

 The Company recognized the employees' compensation and remuneration to directors as employee benefits expense based on profit of current year.
 If the board of directors resolved to distribute employees' compensation in the form of stocks, the number of stocks distributed was calculated based on the closing price one day prior to the date of resolution.
 The difference between the estimates and the figures resolved at shareholders' meeting will be recognized in profit or loss of the subsequent year.
-The details of employees' compensation and remuneration to directors for the years ended 31 December 2022 and 2021 are as follows:
+The details of employees' compensation and remuneration to directors for the three-month and nine-month periods ended 2023 and 2022 are as follows:

 For the years ended 31 December

-2022 2021
+2023 2022

-Employees' compensation \$20,000 \$23,000
+Employees' compensation \$12,000 \$20,000

-Remuneration to directors 3,792 4,400
+Remuneration to directors 4,000 3,792

-A resolution was passed at a board of directors meeting held on 10 March 2023 to distribute \$20,000 and \$3,792 in cash as the employees' compensation and remuneration to directors of 2022, respectively.
-No material differences existed between the estimated amount and the amount determined at the board meeting for the employees' compensation and remuneration to directors for the year ended 31 December 2022.
+A resolution was passed at a board of directors meeting held on 8 March 2024 to distribute \$12,000 and \$4,000 in cash as the employees' compensation and remuneration to directors of 2023, respectively.
+No material differences existed between the estimated amount and the amount determined at the board meeting for the employees' compensation and remuneration to directors for the year ended 31 December 2023.

-No material differences existed between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors for the year ended 31 December 2021.
+No material differences existed between the estimated employees' compensation and remuneration to directors booked as expense for the year ended 31 December 2022 and the actual amounts distributed for the year ended 31 December 2022.

-(15)Non-operating income and expenses
+(15) Non-operating income and expenses

-A. Other income
+A.Other income

 For the years ended 31 December

-2022 2021
+2023 2022

-Interest income \$21,790 \$10,198
+Interest income \$62,278 \$21,790

-Rental revenue 245 107
+Rental revenue 382 245

-Others 67,607 27,750
+Others 79,282 67,607

-Total \$89,642 \$38,055
+Total \$141,942 \$89,642